tacerus/authorized-exec/README.txt

-authorized-exec is a command wrapper for use as a forced SSH command.
+authorized-exec is a command wrapper for use as a forced SSH command - reference authorized-exec(1) for details.